pmean/build-website/text/05/MonetaryIncentives.md

 help improve recruitment, at least for a postal survey (Edwards 2002;
 Smeeth 2002).

-For what it\'s worth, there are a lot of other things besides monetary incentives that influence recruiting and retention.
+For what it's worth, there are a lot of other things besides monetary incentives that influence recruiting and retention.
 Sometimes something as simple as promising to share the results of the study when it is completed will have a positive impact on recruitment.